 • The Planck numbers are also part of these first steps and all subsequent steps.
 More…

-• Multiplying the Planck units by 2 over and over and over again creates a grid or a matrix within which to begin to understand numbers, functions and geometries.
+• Doubling the Planck units over and over and over again creates a grid or a matrix within which to begin to understand numbers, functions and geometries.
 The principles of continuity and symmetry become penultimate.
 Though space-and-time-light are infinitesimal and thought to be meaningless, this is the beginning of a natural inflation and thrust of the universe.

 Yes, the Big Bang Theory has problems.
 Both the TV show and the theory appear to be in their final season!
 Simplicity first!